likelet/VSOLassoBag/docs/contents/installation.rst

-(only showing the header and the first 20 rows)
+(only showing the header and the first 20 rows; results rounded to 4 decimal digits)

 **variable**